The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 Suzie: “I am, and that’s really because of the unique experience and expertise of our operations team, many of whom have been a part of the Rudi’s family for 10 years or more.
 The core team has been in place for many years, and several of us ‘rose through the ranks’ together, learning and developing our programs over the years.
 I have to make special shout outs to Blanca Alvarado, our director of manufacturing who has been at Rudi’s for 22 years, Alejandro Tovar, our QA manager who has been here for 12 years, and Michele Ownes, our warehouse supervisor who has been here for more than a decade, and Andrew Eastwood, our maintenance manager who has been here for 19 years, plus several others.
 The longevity of our operations team and the decades of experience they bring really contribute to the success of our brand and the safety we offer to our consumers.”

 Jessie: “And there’s probably no one better for the job of understanding the importance of labeling, testing, and certification of gluten-free and other allergen-free products than you, Suzie, because you have a diagnosis of celiac disease.
-What is it like to work in a bakery knowing that you can’t eat gluten?”
+What is it like to work in a bakery knowing that you can’t eat the gluten-filled carbohydrates?”

 Suzie: “Well, 10 years before I was diagnosed, I found out that my daughter had celiac disease and she was just on the cusp of going off to college.
 So thankfully, because of her and because of my job, I had more understanding of what it was and what I needed to do.
-She ended up going to the University of Iowa where their cafeteria was gluten-free aware.
+She ended up going to the University of Iowa where their cafeteria was gluten-free aware and had great accessibility for people with celiac.
 And when I finally cut out gluten from my diet, I understood even more about the symptoms I had been living with and didn’t even realize they were symptoms.
 There were a whole handful of them.”

 Jessie: “Did your diagnosis change your approach to your job at all, and your gluten-free products?”